Acellera/htmd/doc/source/how-to/membrane-embed-preequilibrated.md

 system.append(prot)
 ```

-{py:func}`~htmd.builder.builder.removeLipidsInProtein` is more surgical than `embed` - it only touches atoms matching `lipidsel`, leaving waters and ions alone.
+{py:func}`~htmd.builder.builder.removeLipidsInProtein` is more surgical than `embed`: it only touches atoms matching `lipidsel`, leaving waters and ions alone.

 ### Re-centering the membrane on the protein